Trusted by world-class organizations

 What is User Research Baseline Data?

-User Research Baseline Data refers to the initial set of data collected about users' behaviors, attitudes, and experiences before any changes or interventions are made to a product or service.
-It serves as a reference point to measure the impact of design improvements or new features in user research.
+User Research Baseline Data refers to the initial set of information collected about users' behaviors, attitudes, and experiences before any changes or interventions are made to a product or service.
+It serves as a reference point to measure the impact of design updates or new features.

 Frequently Asked Questions

-- What types of data are included in baseline data?
-Baseline data can include quantitative metrics like task completion time and qualitative feedback such as user comments.
+What types of data are included in baseline data?
+Baseline data can include task success rates, time on task, error frequency, user satisfaction ratings, and qualitative feedback.

-- When should baseline data be collected?
-It should be collected before any changes or interventions are made to the product.
+When should baseline data be collected?
+It should be collected before any major changes or new features are introduced to establish a clear point of comparison.